LL08-MathematicalModelling-dowell/100060-dowelltestingscenerios/testrecorder/README.md

     CLIENT_ID='GOOGLE_OAUTH_CLIENT_ID'
     CLIENT_SECRET='GOOGLE_OAUTH_CLIENT_SECRET'
 ```
-- If your application refuse to redirect to google login, you may need to add the below code to the `SOCIALACCOUNT_PROVIDERS` variable in `settings.py` file :
+- If your application refuse to redirect to google login, you may need to uncomment the below lines in `SOCIALACCOUNT_PROVIDERS` variable in `settings.py` file :
 ```
 'APP': {
             'client_id': os.environ['CLIENT_ID'],